Backporting the SwiftUI 4 ImageRenderer to iOS 13

 Conclusion

-does a great job of rendering snapshots, but since it’s only available for iOS 16, macOS 13, tvOS 16 and watchOS 9, it may take some time before you can start using it.
+does a great job of rendering snapshots, but is only available for iOS 16, macOS 13, tvOS 16 & watchOS 9.

-To provide a similar solution for older versions, we can backport a renderer that behaves almost as the native renderer.
-This lets us use a backported version for now and replace it with a native one later.
+To provide a similar solution for older versions, we can backport a renderer that behaves like as the native renderer.
+This lets us use a backported version now and replace it later.

 You can find a backported renderer in SwiftUIKit.
 Feel free to try it out and let me know what you think.